 Driving in Inclement Weather: What You Need to Know

 First of all, every driver has a duty of care towards other road users.
 This means that they need to adapt their driving style to the road conditions.
 On a rainy day and during winters (and the state of Ohio is known for its harsh winters), tires have less traction, and it takes longer to brake and avoid rear or frontal crashes.

 Truck crashes can be even more devastating than passenger vehicle crashes.
 In general, a truck takes 20% to 40% more distance to come to a complete stop than a regular sedan or SUV car.
 In bad weather conditions, the Federal Motor Carrier Safety Administration (FMCSA) stipulates that the driver:

 - must reduce the speed of the vehicle

 - must cease all operations if the road and/or weather conditions become “sufficiently dangerous”.

-Traffic laws in Ohio also have specific rules for car drivers during unsafe road conditions.
-Thus, before starting on any journey, drivers must clear snow off their entire vehicle.
+Ohio’s traffic laws also have specific rules for car drivers during unsafe road conditions.
+Thus, before starting any journey, drivers must clear snow off their entire vehicle.
 The law specifically refers to: